SoftBank's Vision Fund back to black even as some of Son's tech bets sting

 TOKYO (Reuters) - Japan’s SoftBank Group Corp on Monday reported $6.1 billion in quarterly profit as a broad upswing in tech valuations brought its mammoth Vision Fund back into positive territory.

-The Vision Fund recovery is likely to be welcome news for investors unnerved by some of SoftBank’s recent stumbles, even as overall earnings were tainted by a $1.3 billion hit from bets on technology stocks and derivatives.
+The Vision Fund recovery is likely to be welcome news for investors unnerved by some of SoftBank’s recent stumbles, even as overall earnings were tainted by a 132 billion yen ($1.3 billion) hit following bets on technology stocks and derivatives.

-Founder Masayoshi Son had long enjoyed a reputation for investing prescience - he was an early backer of Chinese e-commerce giant Alibaba Group Holding Ltd - but that was tarnished after the spectacular flame-out of portfolio company WeWork and missteps during the pandemic.
+The news came as SoftBank announced the removal of several high-profile executives from its board, including Vision Fund chief Rajeev Misra and Chief Operating Office Marcelo Claure, following investor pressure to improve governance.

-“I’m not that hung up on the numbers,” Son said of the group’s earnings at a briefing on Monday, reiterating the company’s view that net asset value, not earnings, are the primary measure by which SoftBank should be judged considering its shift away from running businesses to tech investing.
+At September-end, SoftBank held positions worth $16.8 billion in stocks including Amazon.com Inc, Google parent Alphabet Inc and Facebook Inc.

-“I’m not sure if that’s praise or disparagement,” he told the briefing.
+“I’m not sure if that’s praise or disparagement,” he told a news briefing.

 VISION FUNDS

-SoftBank reported net income attributable to shareholders of 627 billion yen ($6.1 billion) for the three months through September, versus a loss of 700 billion yen in the same period a year earlier.
+SoftBank reported net income attributable to shareholders of 628 billion yen for the three months through September, versus a loss of 700 billion yen in the same period a year earlier.

 It booked a gain of 1.04 trillion yen in the quarter from investments via its two Vision Funds, though much of that typically reflected unrealised profit from portfolio companies.
 The figure compared with a loss of 944 billion yen a year earlier.